 Mailchimp has one of the most detailed reporting systems for tracking your newsletters’ performance, offering robust options such as Google Analytics integration, Geotracking, Social media and click maps.

-You want to easily design good looking emails:
+You want to easily design good-looking emails:

 You are on a tight budget:

-As soon as you leave the freemium plan, things start to add up at MailChimp, especially now that they charge based on total number of contacts, rather than just subscribed contacts.
-Working out how much your newsletter service will cost is not always straightforward.
+As soon as you leave the freemium plan, things quickly start to add up at MailChimp, especially now that they charge based on total number of contacts, rather than just subscribed contacts.
+Working out how much your email newsletter service will cost is not always straightforward.
 For instance, some will make you pay depending on the number of emails you send, others on your amount of subscribers.
 Luckily, we’ve created a handy cost calculator to help you get a clearer idea.

-You need complex automations:
+You need complex email marketing automation:

 You want to manage multiple mailing lists:

-Because Mailchimp keeps every list isolated from each other, it limits the amount of flexibility, creativity and precision you can have for your complex campaigns.
+Because Mailchimp keeps every contact list isolated from each other, it limits the amount of flexibility, creativity and precision you can have for your complex email marketing campaigns.
 For example, if user X belongs to 2 of your mailing lists, they will appear as subscribers twice.
 There is no good way to merge lists or create interdependencies between them.